friendly/psy6136/README.md

 and accompanying web site http://ddar.datavis.ca.

 The web materials for this course were previously hosted at https://www.yorku.ca/friendly/psy6136/.
-For ease of maintenance, the website is being migrated to https://friendly.github.io/psy6136/.
+For ease of maintenance, the website has now been moved to https://friendly.github.io/psy6136/.

 ### Course description